radubig/MarbleCrypt/README.md

 However, be careful of demand!
 The price for new marbles increases exponentialy with demand, so the more you buy, the more expensive they get!

-Try to collect all the 16 base marbles, along with every combination of two of those!
+Try to collect all the 136 marbles!

 ## Features implemented
 - Graphical interface
+- **[NEW]** Save system
+  - The game automatically saves your progress when you close the app
+  - You can also manually save by pressing `S`
+  - Marbles can generate up to a day's worth of **$MTK** while away, so open the game once a day to collect your tokens!
 - Generate new basic marbles by buying them with **$MTK**
-  - Click on the shop icon to buy a new marble
+  - Click on the shop icon to buy a new marble, or press `B`
 - Fuse two basic marbles into a new, better one
   - Right-click on two marbles to select them, then click the `Fuse marbles!` button
 - Collect the current yield of the marbles